axone-protocol/docs/docs/whitepaper/data-spaces.md

 A Data Space is governed by a bundle of rights and rules that define the permitted interactions between data, algorithms, resources and users.

-The rules can refer to data management, retribution and business model or technical requirements for instance.
+The rules can refer to data management, retribution, business model or technical requirements for instance.
 All the rules are totally customizable.

 ### Examples of rules

 **Data management**

-- All metadata of datasets and services must be described.
+- All metadata of datasets and services must be described
-- Restrictions on the license of the dataset.
+- Restrictions on the license of the dataset
-- Only one type of actors has access to the raw data.
+- Only one type of actors has access to the raw data

 **Technical requirements**

-- Each data provider stores its own data.
+- Each data provider stores its own data

 **Business models**

-- Retribution of the contributors according to the template XXX: Open data are not retributed and other datasets are retributed in function of the service consumption.
+- Retribution of contributors according to the template XXX: Open data are not retributed and other datasets are retributed in function of the service consumption
-- Retribution of the contributor according to the template “Data Marketplace”: each provider evaluates the price of its data or services.
+- Retribution of contributors according to the template “Data Marketplace”: each provider evaluates the price of its data or services

 Governance mechanisms allow to adapt these rules (See next section).